gurditsingh/hydeout/_posts/test.md

 ## Parallelism with Partitions

-Just increasing the number of consumers won’t increase the parallelism.
+Increasing the number of consumers won’t increase the parallelism (**Kafka** allows only **one consumer** per topic **partition**).
 You need to scale your partitions accordingly.
 To read data from a topic in parallel with two consumers, you create two partitions so that each consumer can read from its own partition.
 Also since partitions of a topic can be on different brokers, two consumers of a topic can read the data from two different brokers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2OTMwODYzMiwtMjg4NDA2NDg3LDE2MT
+eyJoaXN0b3J5IjpbNzUyMjQ5NzE1LC0yODg0MDY0ODcsMTYxNz
-c0OTU3NDQsMzYyNjE5NDgxLDIwMzU4MjE1MzQsLTEyOTgxMTIz
+Q5NTc0NCwzNjI2MTk0ODEsMjAzNTgyMTUzNCwtMTI5ODExMjMx
-MTQsLTQ0NTIzMDczMCwtOTY5OTU5MzYsLTE2NjA1NDkzNjksLT
+NCwtNDQ1MjMwNzMwLC05Njk5NTkzNiwtMTY2MDU0OTM2OSwtMT
-E2MzQ3NTM3MTUsMTE4NTU3NzA3MCwtMjA1NDQ4NjY4MSwtNDcw
+YzNDc1MzcxNSwxMTg1NTc3MDcwLC0yMDU0NDg2NjgxLC00NzA0
-NDUyNjA4LDY1MDg5ODE4LC0yMDg4NzQ2NjEyLC0yMDg4NzQ2Nj
+NTI2MDgsNjUwODk4MTgsLTIwODg3NDY2MTIsLTIwODg3NDY2MT
-EyLC0xMTcxOTI4NDUsOTMzMzA5Nzg3LDEyMTg0NzY1MDksLTE3
+IsLTExNzE5Mjg0NSw5MzMzMDk3ODcsMTIxODQ3NjUwOSwtMTcz
-Mzg0MTQwM119
+ODQxNDAzXX0=
 -->